opulo-inc/docs/content/en/semi-assembly/_index.md

     weight: 5
 ---

 These are assembly instructions for the **Semi-Assembled** LumenPnP.
-If you're looking for the instructions for the Kit, you can find them by clicking "LumenPnP Kit Assembly" above.
+If you're looking for the instructions for the "BYOP" bring-your-own-printer kit, you can find them by clicking "LumenPnP Kit Assembly" above.

 ## What is the LumenPnP?